 What Spices Do You Put In White Chicken Chili?

 Although usually called “white chicken chili,” the spices used can definitely affect the color of the chili.
 For example, if you use too much chili powder, the chili will no longer be white.
 I don’t get hung up on color, as much as I do on flavor.
 For this reason, I do add chili powder, but in moderation.
 I also add a small amount of cumin, because cumin is not one of my favorite spices.
-Oregano also goes great in this recipe, along with salt, and white pepper.
+Oregano also goes great in this recipe,

 Do you Pinterest?
 Please pin and share!